Chunking and concurrency¶

 vals = da.sel(x=299965, y=2653947, method="nearest").sel(time=slice("2025-06", "2025-08")).compute()

-When to add chunks
+When to add chunks¶

 Add chunks={"time": 1} when you want dask to distribute work across multiple workers.
-Without chunks, all time steps share one event loop and one reprojection thread pool.
-I/O is concurrent but CPU-bound reprojection is serialized within that pool.
-With temporal chunks, each time step becomes an independent dask task with its own event loop and thread pool, so reprojection work can run in true parallel across workers:
+Without chunks, all time steps share one lazycogs event loop and one bounded reprojection pool.
+I/O is concurrent but CPU-bound reprojection is bounded by that shared pool.
+With temporal chunks, dask can run multiple chunk tasks in parallel across worker threads, all submitting to the same lazycogs loop while still sharing the same bounded reprojection pool:

 da = lazycogs.open(